What is CFR Incoterms ? Cost and Freight Shipping

 What is the difference between CFR and FOB?

-In contrast, FOB specifies that the seller’s responsibility ends when the goods are loaded onto the ship at the port of origin.
-The seller covers all costs up to that point, including loading, while the buyer assumes responsibility for the shipping costs and risk from that moment onward.
+Contrarily, FOB defines that the responsibility of the seller is up to the time the goods are boarded on the ship at the port of origin.
+The seller pays for everything till then, including loading, while the buyer takes over the responsibility of the cost of shipment and risk from then onwards.

-Essentially, the key difference lies in who bears the risk during transit.
-CFR places more responsibility on the seller for freight costs, while FOB emphasizes the importance of the loading process and risk transfer at the port of shipment.
+Basically, the main difference is who assumes the risk during transportation.
+CFR puts more of the responsibility on the seller in terms of freight cost, while FOB stresses more on the loading and shifting of risk at the port of shipment.

 between CFR terms and CIF terms